CocytusServices/akd-client/.github/README.md

 The order of the `k=` and `s=` sections in the AKDS record is arbitrary.
 Each keypair in the record must start with its identifier (e.g. `k`), followed by `=` and the value, ending with `;`.

-The `authorized_keys` data is plainly visible, albeit encoded in Base64, so it can easily be pulled out with a DNS request by hand if needed.
+The `authorized_keys` data is only encoded in Base64, so it can easily be pulled out with a DNS request and decoded manually if needed.

 Here is an example record value using AKDS:
 ```